Fluid thread breakup: Linear stability of viscous liquids

-Reynolds and later Tomotika extended Plateau's work to consider the linear stability of viscous threads.
+Reynolds and later Susumu Tomotika extended Plateau's work to consider the linear stability of viscous threads.
 Rayleigh solved for the stability of a viscous thread of viscosity $\mu_A$ without the presence of an external fluid.

 Tomokita solved for the stability of a fluid thread in the presence of an external fluid with its own viscosity $\mu_B$.

 He considered three cases where the viscosity of the fluid thread was much greater than the external environment, the viscosity of the external environment was much greater than the fluid thread, and the general case where the liquids are of arbitrary viscosity.

 Fluid thread highly viscous

 For the limiting case where the fluid thread is much more viscous than the external environment, the viscosity of the external environment falls from the growth rate completely.
 The growth rate thus becomes only a function of the initial radius of thread, the perturbation wavelength, the surface tension of the thread, and the thread viscosity.